seock04/Uncertainty-Handler/Toastmasters/Pathway/Visionary Communication/Level 2/Profound Listening.md

 Do you have experience when you feel stuck?
-You are in a situation where you have to get all the agreement the others but it seems it's impossible to get agreement from all side, what should we do? give up?
+You are in a situation where you have to get the agreement from the count partner but it seems it's impossible to get agreement, what should we do? give up?

 I think it's the time when you need to check if you are listening well.